UN Forces September 1950 counteroffensive: From Tabu-dong to Osan - the Eighth Army linkup with X Corps

 A bright three-quarter moon lit the way as the task force hastened forward.
 5 mi up the river road it began to pass through burning villages, and then suddenly it came upon the rear elements of retreating North Koreans who surrendered without resistance.
-An hour and a half before midnight the lead tanks halted on the bluff overlooking the Naktong River crossing at Naktong-ni.
+At 22:30 the lead tanks halted on the bluff overlooking the Naktong River crossing at Naktong-ni.
 Peering ahead, men in the lead tank saw an antitank gun and fired on it.
 The round struck a concealed KPA ammunition truck.
 Shells in the truck exploded and a great conflagration burst forth.
 The illumination caused by the chance hit lighted the surrounding area and revealed a fascinating and eerie sight.
 Abandoned KPA tanks, trucks, and other vehicles littered the scene, while below at the underwater bridge several hundred KPA soldiers were in the water trying to escape across the river.
 The armor and other elements of the task force fired into them, killing an estimated 200 in the water.
-Task Force Lynch captured a large amount of equipment at the Naktong-ni crossing site, including 2 abandoned and operable T-34 tanks; 50 trucks, some of them still carrying US division markings; and approximately 10 artillery pieces.
+Task Force Lynch captured a large amount of equipment at the Naktong-ni crossing site, including two abandoned and operable T-34 tanks; 50 trucks, some of them still carrying US division markings; and approximately ten artillery pieces.
 According to prisoners taken at the time, this force consisted principally of units of the KPA 3rd Division, but it included also some men from the 1st and 13th Divisions.
 Reconnaissance parties reported the ford crossable in waist-deep water and the far bank free of KPA troops.
-Colonel Lynch then ordered the infantry to cross to the north bank.
+Lynch then ordered the infantry to cross to the north bank.
 At 04:30, 23 September, I and K Companies stepped into the Naktong and began wading the river.
 The crossing continued to the accompaniment of an exploding KPA ammunition dump at the other end of the underwater bridge.
 At 05:30 the two companies secured the far bank.
-Altogether, in the twenty-two hours since leaving Tabu-dong, Task Force Lynch had advanced 36 mi, captured 5 tanks, 50 trucks, 6 motorcycles, 20 artillery pieces, secured a Naktong River crossing site, and had killed or captured an estimated 500 KPA soldiers.
+Altogether, in the twenty-two hours since leaving Tabu-dong, Task Force Lynch had advanced 36 mi, captured five tanks, 50 trucks, six motorcycles, 20 artillery pieces, secured a Naktong River crossing site, and had killed or captured an estimated 500 KPA soldiers.